Ostrom Climate Solutions Inc.

 Simon holds a B.Sc. in Environmental Chemical Engineering from the University of Waterloo, and an M.Sc. in Environmental Management from the University of London’s Centre for Development, Environment, and Policy.
 He is a registered Professional Engineer and an unregistered optimist.

-Lauren is responsible for supporting clean technology and industrial innovation project development, validation, and verification.
+Lauren is responsible for supporting carbon management and innovation project development, validation, and verification.
 She works with a diverse group of clients on carbon management and sustainability projects.
 Lauren is passionate about climate action and the role clean technology has to play in driving innovation.

 Lauren’s previous experience includes 6 years working in both academia and consulting on a variety of natural resource and climate change projects.
 She is a registered Professional Engineer and holds a B.Sc.E from Queen’s University and an M.Sc. in Environmental Science from the University of British Columbia.
 Born and raised in North Vancouver, outside of work Lauren can often be found adventuring in the local mountains.

-Ted supports the Clean Technology and Industrial Innovation team by advancing GHG emission reduction and clean tech offset projects and providing high quality control and assurance across the full portfolio of CTII.
+Ted supports the Carbon Management & Innovation team by advancing GHG emission reduction and clean tech offset projects and providing high quality control and assurance across the full portfolio of CMI.
 He is passionate about working hard to attain the most effective solutions to the climate problem by harnessing the increasing financial momentum of domestic and international carbon markets.

 Ted originally hails from Stoney Creek, Ontario but is currently based on the unceded territory of the Sḵwx̱wú7mesh (Squamish), xʷməθkʷəy̓əm (Musqueam), and Sel̓íl̓witulh (Tsleil-Waututh) First Nations in Vancouver, British Columbia.
 He holds a B.A.Sc. in Civil Engineering from the University of Waterloo and while studying abroad in Geneva, Switzerland obtained an M.I.A. degree from Europe’s oldest school of international relations, the Institut de Hautes Études Internationales et du Développement.
 Curious by nature, he is inspired by worldly free-thinkers and proponents of climate action alike and in his free time loves to snowboard deep lines down the faces of mountains, learn new skills, speak new languages, immerse himself in foreign affairs, challenge others on the sports pitch or chessboard, and read relentlessly.